 For more information about reference e-resources, please see the section of Chinese E-Resources listings.

-The library's holdings also include collections of multi-media materials, rare books and special collections such as oracle bones, paper gods, and other types of materials.
+The library's holdings also include collections of a great number of films and multimedia, rare books and special collections such as oracle bones, paper gods, personal and organizational archives, and other types of materials.

-The library has recently become very strong in Chinese film studies ranging from film posters to independent films and documentaries on DVDs.
+The library has become very strong in Chinese film studies ranging from film posters to independent films and documentaries on DVDs.
 Other branches of the Columbia University Libraries also hold some Chinese-language materials.
-These materials may not be fully included in the library online catalog timely; and if they are, some catalog records may not have been completely cross-referenced, updated according to current Library of Congress romanization and classification, as typically in the case of the Chinese Oral History Project collection of reminiscences and personal papers.
-The Chinese Studies Librarian may be asked for help.
+These materials may not be completely included in the library online catalog timely.

 Recent Acquisitions & Purchase Recommendations